Modesto Car Accident Lawyer

 - Head-on collisions : This usually occurs when one driver erroneously drives in the wrong lane.
 Head-on collisions are often fatal since the impact combines the velocity of both vehicles.

-- Side impact collisions: Also called a T-bone collision, this sort of accident often happens in intersections.
-While the end result varies according to the location of the impact, 25 percent of all fatalities are due to side-impact accidents.
+- Side impact accidents: Also called a T-bone collision, this type of car crash often occurs at intersections.
+While the end result depends on the location of impact and vehicle damage, 25 percent of all motor vehicle accident fatalities are due to broadside collisions.